RyanJField/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Ryan Field is a PhD Candidate at the University of Glasgow
+Ryan Field is a PhD Candidate and PGR Representative at the University of Glasgow.